projectcontour/contour/site/_resources/how-we-work.md

 - Before you fix a bug, write a test to show you fixed it.

 - Before you add a feature, write a test so someone else doesn’t break your feature by accident.

+- When submitting a PR add the appropriate release milestone and also add the Github label "release note" if this PR warrants getting called out in the next release.

 - You are permitted to refactor as much as you like to achieve these goals.
 As Kent beck said, ["make the change easy, then make the easy change."][2]